Personal Injury Lawyer in New York

 Yes, if you were partly at fault for the incident that caused your injury, you can still file a claim and seek compensation for your damages.
 Under New York’s pure comparative negligence rule, you can even file a claim if you were more at fault than the other party.
 However, the amount you can recover will be limited by the same percentage of fault you are determined to have.
 For example, if you are found to be 25% to blame, your recovery will be reduced by 25%.
 This means that you would only be able to recover up to 75% of the amount you are seeking in damages.

-The statute of limitations—or amount of time you have to file a lawsuit—for personal injury in New York is three years.
+The statute of limitations, or the amount of time you have to file a lawsuit, for personal injury in New York is three years.
 This means that you have three years from the date of the injury or the date of discovery (the date on which the injury was discovered or reasonably could have been discovered) to file your claim in court.
 There are very few exceptions; we recommend that you act quickly so that you do not lose your right to seek damages.

 The state of New York allows you to bring a personal injury claim when you are injured due to negligence, wrongful conduct, malpractice, or default.
 If someone else was to blame for your injury, you likely have a case.